```html Week 14 | Individual Assignment

 Pouring resin into the silicone mold.

 This hero shot presents the complete result of the molding and casting workflow developed during this assignment.
-Starting from a digitally designed cat relief, a CNC-machined mold was fabricated and subsequently improved through sanding and sealing to eliminate visible toolpath marks.
-A silicone mold was then produced from the CNC master and used to cast the final piece using EPOX-21 epoxy resin.
+Starting from a digitally prepared cat relief, a CNC-machined master mold was fabricated using a CNC Router and later improved through sanding and sealing to reduce visible toolpath marks.
+A flexible silicone mold was then produced from the CNC master and used to cast the final piece using EPOX-21 epoxy resin.

 The resin was mixed according to the manufacturer's specifications and poured carefully into the silicone mold.
 To ensure complete polymerization and dimensional stability, the cast remained undisturbed for 72 hours before demolding.
 The final result successfully reproduced the geometry and details of the original design while achieving a smooth surface finish and good structural integrity.